prototype + playtest

 theme: credits

-ah! the end of the semester crept up so quick. for our last class, the four of us made one game together: a fishing game in which you could catch the games we made as fish, and then play them. it had an inventory screen with descriptions for each game, and a surprise for our professor in the depths.
+ah! the end of the semester crept up so quick. for our last class, the four of us made one game together: a fishing game in which you could catch the games we made as fish, and then play them... with many additional features.

 a semester full of games... and now it's over. a good time was had by all! i hope you enjoyed some of these little carts.